Ford Focus: Common Problems and Solutions

-Problem: The Focus RS built in December 2002 was known to have brake hose problems which rubbed against the inside of the rear wheel arch.
-This was Ford's responsibility to fix, so make sure they sort it out.
+Problem: The Focus RS, built in December 2002, was known to have issues where the brake hose rubbed against the inside of the rear wheel arch.
+This was Ford's responsibility to fix, so you are within your rights to ensure that they sort it out.

 Solution: As mentioned above, this was a manufacturing fault and was subject to a recall by Ford.

 Problem: The Focus built in March 1999 had recurring problems with the restraint system and airbags.
-The front and side airbags were known to deploy incorrectly and the seatbelt pre-tensioners were faulty due to a control module problem.
+The front and side airbags were known to deploy incorrectly and the seatbelt pre-tensioners were ineffective due to a control module fault.

 Solution: This problem was also subject to a recall by Ford in 2000.
-This should no longer be a problem on this car.
+This should no longer be an issue on this car.

-There was quite a few different recalls for the Focus of this generation.
-We have a list of some of these recalls below which is taken from the Department of transport recalls database, but for a more comprehensive list visit the vosa.gov.uk website to check them out.
-You should not come across these problems on your car as Ford should have fixed them when the recall occurred.
+Focus owners of this generation were subject to quite a few recalls.
+We have listed some of these below, taken from the Department for Transport recalls database, but for a more comprehensive list visit their website.
+You should not come across these problems in your car currently as Ford should have fixed them when the recall occurred.

 Common Problems and solutions for 2004-11 Ford Focus